Lessons learned from large corporations' roles in innovation ecosystems

 Professor Fiona Murray is the William Porter Professor of Entrepreneurship, MIT Sloan's Associate Dean for Innovation, and Co-Director of the MIT Innovation Initiative.
 Fiona regularly teaches in MIT Sloan's Executive Education programs, including the Advanced Management Program (AMP), and the MIT Regional Entrepreneurship Acceleration Program (REAP).

 Dr. Phil Budden is a Senior Lecturer at MIT Sloan.
 He served for many years as Britain’s Consul General to New England, and now teaches about innovation ecosystems, especially the role of governments and corporates.
-He also teaches in the Advanced Management Program (AMP) and MIT Regional Entrepreneurship Acceleration Program (REAP).
+He also teaches in the new program, Innovation Ecosystems for Leaders: Delivering Sustainable Competitive Advantage, the Advanced Management Program (AMP), and the MIT Regional Entrepreneurship Acceleration Program (REAP).